-- In the Book of Jonah the prophet announces that the city of Nineveh will be destroyed.
+- In the Book of Jonah, the prophet announces that the city of Nineveh will be destroyed.
 People of the city repent, so the destruction does not happen.
 This makes Jonah angry, presumably because it makes him look like a false prophet.
-Jahveh shows him how unreasonable his anger is in an uncharacteristically gentle way for the Old Testament God.
+Jahveh gently shows him how unreasonable his anger is.

 - In 1632 by Eric Flint, and its many sequels making up the Ring of Fire series AKA the 1632 series, the arrival of Americans from our time and the new knowledge about "historical" events from their timeline, prevents many events from happening, such as the tulip speculation and crash in 1637 or the overthrow of Charles I in 1649.